Stick Welding Electrode Selection for Beginners: Type, Size, and Amperage

 The most common metals are mild steel with tensile strength of around 60,000psi (or 60ksi) depending on their grade.

 Most rods mention that they have a minimum 60ksi tensile strength.
 In reality, they have at least 10% more.
 As a result, they can cover most mild steel grades, so you don’t have to worry about it.

 Keep in mind that a few mild steel grades may have a high tensile strength that E60XX rods cannot cover.
 This is not unusual for cold-rolled mild steel.
 For these metals, you select rods with 70ksi tensile strength (in reality, around 80ksi).

 7. The purpose of the weldment

 If you want to weld home improvements that will hold static weights, for example, welding carts, tables, or shelves, then rutile rods are more than enough.
 Even if the metals are thick and heavy.

 If the weldment serves more challenging conditions.
-For example, it is exposed to cold temperatures or suffers high impacts, you need low-hydrogen rods to weld it.
+For example, if it’s exposed to cold temperatures or high impacts, you need low-hydrogen rods to weld it.

 The weld metal of low-hydrogen rods offers greater mechanical properties, for instance, ductility.
-Ductility is how long the weld metal can stretch without breaking.
+Ductile weld metal can stretch longer without losing strength or breaking.